infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 * **Low	>** Indicates that this issue has a relatively minor impact
 * **Lowest >** Lowest priority

-### Creating a new ISSUE
+### Creating a new Issue

-To create a new issue (task) you can do it in two ways clicking on the "create" button in the JIRA topbar or directly in the board view by clicking on the + icon.
+You can create a new Issue in two ways - by clicking on the "create" button or directly in the board view by clicking on the + icon.

 > **Examples**: